d12frosted/elpa-mirror/melpa/netease-cloud-music-readme.txt

 Netease Cloud Music Client for Emacs.

-; Tips: The basic functions are in `netease-cloud-music-functions.el', ; Commands & functions about UI are in `netease-cloud-music-ui.el'.
+Tips: The basic functions are in `netease-cloud-music-functions.el', Commands & functions about UI are in `netease-cloud-music-ui.el'.
-; If you want to use the TUI, you should add
+If you want to use the TUI, you should add

-; (require 'netease-cloud-music-ui)
+(require 'netease-cloud-music-ui)

-; In your configuration.
+In your configuration.

+If you want to use comment feature, you should install 'async' package.